lexicalunit/event-watch/README.md

 ## Configuration

-Most configuration options can be set by opening this package's settings once it's installed.
-Configuring your schedules data is handled by editing your Atom configuration file.
+Set most configuration options by opening this package's settings once it's installed.
+Configuring schedule data, however, by editing your Atom configuration file.
 You can open it using

 ```
 Command Palette ➔ Application: Open Your Config
 ```

-Within this config you should see various settings, for example you might see `core`, `editor`, `minimap` (if you have it installed), as well as other package configurations.
+Within this config you should see configuration data for installed packages, for example you might see `core`, `editor`, `minimap` (if you have it installed), as well as other package configurations.
 You will need to provide schedule data for `event-watch` specifying your recurring event schedules.

 ### Configuring Schedule Data